India Energy Storage Summit 2019 Explores Creation of a Safe, Secure and Sustainable Energy Storage Ecosystem for India

 Participating in the event were experts from many relevant fields: electric vehicle (EV) original equipment manufacturers (OEMs), battery manufacturers, EV charging and battery swapping solution providers, academic researchers, the renewable energy sector, and organizations involved in developing safety and quality standards.

 More than 20 industry experts shared their knowledge during the conference and focused breakout sessions, including those from Underwriters Laboratories, IIT-Madras, India Smart Grid Forum (ISGF), Ashok Leyland, SUN Mobility, Mahindra Electric, Attero Recycling, GE, ARAI and more.
 The event saw participation by more than 100 delegates from many leading Indian firms and organizations.

-Speaking at the event, Terrence Brady, president of Underwriters Laboratories, said, “With energy storage devices, such as batteries, becoming a key part of our everyday lives — whether they are on land, water or in the air — battery safety and performance has become a critical concern the world over.
+Speaking at the event, Terrence Brady, president and CEO of Underwriters Laboratories, said, “With energy storage devices, such as batteries, becoming a key part of our everyday lives — whether they are on land, water or in the air — battery safety and performance has become a critical concern the world over.
 Summits such as IESS that blend cross-functional expertise will prove critical in solving key challenges energy storage applications face today.”

 Dr. Judy Jeevarajan, director of electrochemical safety for Underwriters Laboratories, said, “The main objective of this event was to initiate a collaboration among the key stakeholders in energy storage.
 With the useful deliberations and interactions that took place over two days, the next logical step is to convene focused groups of experts to start moving the needle on the key takeaways from this event.”